FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 <<< @./snippets/transaction-request/estimate-and-fund.ts#transaction-request-4{ts:line-numbers}

 This is the recommended approach for manually estimating and funding a transaction before submission.
-It ensures that the `gasLimit` and `maxFee` are accurately calculated, and that the required amounts for `OutputCoins` are fulfilled.
+It ensures that the `gasLimit` and `maxFee` are accurately calculated and that the required amounts for `OutputCoin`s are fulfilled.
 The `fund` method automatically fetches any missing resource amounts from the calling account and adds them to the transaction request.

 ### Manually Fetching Resources